NiclasvanEyk/jetbrains-laravel-make-integration/README.md

 <img src="https://plugins.jetbrains.com/files/14612/screenshot_22855.png" alt="A waiting modal, that indicates that the extension connects to a docker container" width="50%"></img>

+### 📝 Stub file support

+As Laravel Make Integration is basically only a GUI for `php artisan make`, if you [customized the stub files](https://laravel.com/docs/artisan#stub-customization) or prefer [spaties defaults](https://github.com/spatie/laravel-stubs#opinionated-laravel-stubs) the code generation will just work as expected.
+No more fiddling with PHPStorm file templates needed and everyone one the team is using the same templates for file creation!

 ### Supported Commands

 - Cast